Import Rules & Compliance

 Source a vehicle for import to any other country $660

-Please note: we do not ship to Pakistan, Sri Lanka, India or Africa
+Please note: we do not ship to Pakistan, Sri Lanka, India, Bangladesh, Africa or the Caribbean.

 Source a vehicle for a Japanese domestic buyer (for continued use within Japan) $770